The University of Bradford Progression Scheme

 During or following an event, you will be emailed an online form with a follow up activity to complete.
 You need to attend the event and complete any associated tasks by the given deadline, in order for the event to count for or towards the 8 UCAS points.
 If you are unsure whether the event had a task or you have any questions about the activity, please email firstname.lastname@example.org.

-When booking onto activities, please ensure you are using the same email address for all events.
+When booking onto activities and completing the tasks, please ensure you are using the same email address for all events.

 The following programmes are excluded from the University of Bradford Progression Scheme: